florianschanda/miss_hit/README.md

 Just check out the repository and put it on your path.
 That's it.
 MISS_HIT does not require *any* python packages or libraries.

-To use MISS_HIT you just give it a set of files to process.
+To use MISS_HIT you just give it a set of files to process, for example:
 ```
 $ mh_style.py my_file.m
+$ mh_style.py --process-slx my_model.slx
 ```
 Configuration is described in the user manual(s).